 The following is a summary protocol for screening for disease resistance to the downy mildew pathogen.
-More detailed accounts of the protocol have been published (see references below).
+More detailed protocols have been published (see references below).
 Others have effectively used a similar protocol with minor differences in temperature, number of days for incubation, plant age, etc.

-Spinach is typically planted in a commercial potting mix in 100 cm x 50 cm flats.
-Twelve differentials (see Table 1 & 2 for the spinach differentials currently used, and reactions of these differentials to the known races of Pe) are grown per tray with approximately 15 plants of a given differential per row.
+- 1. Spinach is typically planted in a commercial potting mix in 100 cm x 50 cm flats. - 2.
+Twelve differentials (Table 2) are grown per tray with approximately 20 plants of a given differential per row. - 3.
 Plants grown under fluorescent lights are fertilized once a week after seedling emergence with Peter's commercial fertilizer (13-13-13).
-Seedlings are inoculated with a sporangial suspension (2.5 x 105 sporangia/ml) of the appropriate isolate of the pathogen at the first true-leaf stage, when the true leaves are approximately 2 cm long (Figure 1).
-Inoculum is applied using an air- brush paint sprayer with compressed air (Figure 2).
-Between 10 and 20 ml of inoculum is used to inoculate approximately 150 seedlings per flat.